 Replacement Reserves shall be maintained in a restricted account that is separate from unrestricted operating funds.
 The reserve account shall comply with Policy 500.25.
-Transfers and withdrawals from Replacement Reserves shall require the signature of the Executive Director and appropriate budget authorization.
+Transfers and withdrawals from Operating Reserves shall require the signature of the Executive Director and appropriate budget authorization.

 The planned use of Replacement Reserves shall be presented to the Board for approval with the annual budget.
-Following Board approval of the budget and with authorization from the Executive Director, the anticipated annual expenses from Replacement Reserves shall be transferred to the operating account.
-All expenses for approved projects shall be billed against the operating account.
+Following Board approval of the budget and with authorization from the Executive Director, the anticipated annual expenses from Replacement Reserves shall be transferred to a Working Capital Account.
+All expenses for approved projects shall be billed against the Working Capital Account.